rcarrata/ns-gitops/README.md

 # Demo 2 - Securing your Egress Traffic within your workloads with Egress Firewall using GitOps

+## Egress Firewall Overview - OVN Kubernetes Plugin

+We can use an egress firewall to limit the external hosts that some or all pods can access from within the cluster.
+An egress firewall supports the following scenarios:

+* A pod can only connect to internal hosts and cannot initiate connections to the public internet.
+* A pod can only connect to the public internet and cannot initiate connections to internal hosts that are outside the OpenShift Container Platform cluster.
+* A pod cannot reach specified internal subnets or hosts outside the OpenShift Container Platform cluster.
+* A pod can connect to only specific external hosts.

+We configure an egress firewall policy by creating an EgressFirewall custom resource (CR) object.
+The egress firewall matches network traffic that meets any of the following criteria:

+* An IP address range in CIDR format
+* A DNS name that resolves to an IP address
+* A port number
+* A protocol that is one of the following protocols: TCP, UDP, and SCTP

 ## Demo Environment provisioning

 We will be using an example microservices, where we have two main namespace "Simpson" and "Bouvier"